 Alongside these literature-focused modules, ‘Language for Literature’, taught by expert colleagues in English Language, will develop your technical skills and understanding of how literary texts are put together and how literary language works.

 Enhancing these traditional subjects, the first year is also an opportunity for you to explore more creative options, according to your interests.
 Two ‘Creative Practice’ modules give you the chance to sample topics in Creative Writing, Film, Language or Drama.
 You will have the option of focusing more closely around these subjects in the second and third years of your BA English degree.
-Alternatively, you can choose to take one of our ‘Comparative Literary Cultures’ modules and develop your knowledge of European literature in translation, trans-Atlantic literary relations or medieval literary contexts or explore the impact of digital technologies on cultural practices and artistic representations in the twenty-first century.
+Alternatively, you can choose to take one of our ‘Comparative Literary Cultures’.

-In addition, you will also take a Module Outside the Main Discipline (MOMD) in e.g. History, Psychology or Modern Languages.
-This is an excellent opportunity to continue a subject you enjoyed at A Level, or to pursue a brand new interest.
+In addition, you will also take a Widening Horizons Module in e.g. History, Psychology or Modern Languages.
+This is an excellent opportunity to continue a subject you enjoyed at A-Level, or to pursue a brand new interest.

 Detailed description of first year modules

 In your second year you will be able to either keep your main focus on Literature or combine your study of literature with another discipline on one of our Creative Pathways: Film Studies; Language; Drama; and Creative Writing.

 You will take our core Shakespeare module 'Shakespeare: Elizabethan and Jacobean'.

 You will also choose ‘Histories of Literature’ modules to deepen your knowledge and understanding of different literary periods.